July 1, 2021

-Crews are continuing work on the City of Denver Jackson Street Storm Water Project as well.
+Crews are continuing work on the City of Denver Jackson Street Storm Drain Project as well.
 Stormwater pipe excavation and installation is still underway in the south end of the National Jewish Health parking lot and under E. 14th Avenue.
 This phase of construction is expected to be completed in May or June 2021.

 November 9, 2020

 Construction continues to progress on the National Jewish Health Center for Outpatient Health.
 Later this month, crews will construct the ceiling for the top floor of the five-story building.
 Additionally, work will begin on the exterior brick and glass for the main lobby.
 Project completion is still on target for early fall 2021.